ecg-marktplaats/marktplaats-api-guidelines/docs/interaction-design.md

         "shortName": "BMW"
     }

-The `If-Match` header is required.
+Implementation are recommended to implement `replace` as `add` when the field is not present in the original representation.

+The `If-Match` header is NOT allowed for resources that don't support ETag.
+It is optional (but strongly recommended) for resources that do support it.

 The response codes for the `PATCH` method are similar to other HTTP methods except for `422 (Unprocessable Entity)`.
 Return this when the server cannot honor the request because it might result in a bad state for the resource.